xplosionmind/tommi.space/content/jam/public/Internet Archive.md

 ## Batch metadata append

 Modifying metadata in bulk with [the dedicated CLI tool](https://archive.org/developers/internetarchive/cli.html 'Command-Line Interface — Internet Archive Developer Portal') means applying values to one or more fields at a time, or also to multiple items at a time (in bulk) by using spreadsheets as an input.
 The problem is that for bulk metadata changing, values cannot be appended, but they can only be edited/substituted/removed.
-In order to batch append collections, I wrote a tiny [[Scripts|script]]:
+In order to batch append collections, I wrote a tiny [script](Scripts):

 ```sh
 #!/bin/bash